steveseguin/captionninja/README.md

 The actual voice to text transcriptions are done usually on Google cloud servers, so it's not possible in most cases to fully-self host the service, although some devices, like Pixel smartphones, may do on-device voice to text rather than using the Google cloud.

-The Mozilla-powered translation component can be deployed from https://github.com/mozilla/translate -- you'll need to deploy that yourself also, and edit the worker file, to use your own deployment of that service though.
-That's out of scope of this repo though.
+The Mozilla-powered translation component can be deployed from https://github.com/mozilla/translate -- you'll need to deploy that yourself also if you want the free translation component, but that's out of scope of this repo.
 Primarily just the CAPTION.Ninja client side code is provided here.
+Not deploying that aspect won't impact the transcription service or the paid/premium translation/transcription options.

 ### Disclaimers
 I am not responsible if this app fails to work, service violations, or whatever else.
 It is provided as-is without warranty or support.
 I do not take responsibility for any liability.